Have you seen the combo bundle for this course? Take advantage of the discount on our MoP Foundation and Practitioner Combo.

 - Portfolio Office: There has to be a business area which provides up to date and accurate information to allow good decision making by Portfolio Managers.
 This is the role of the Portfolio Office and this MoP principle is strongly linked to the OGC standard: P3O.
 MoP shows different P3O models including linked (but temporary) Programme and Project offices as well the permanent Portfolio office and aligned Centre of Excellence.

 - Energised Change Culture: The success of the Portfolio depends as much on people as process so this principle recognises the need for an engaged team working together to define and deliver the Portfolio.
 Here, MoP gets into the ‘softer side’ by looking at areas such as communication, the learning organisation and listening and engagement with staff.

-- 40 minute 50 question Multiple Choice Question Exam held on day 3
+- 3 hours, open book, Objective Testing Multiple Choice Question Exam held on the morning of day 2

-- Requires 50% pass to attain Management of Portfolio (MoP) Foundation Certification
+- Requires 50% pass to attain Management of Portfolio (MoP) Practitioner Certification

 - Passing the Foundation Exam is a pre-requisite for the Practitioner Exam